By collecting and analyzing patient data using wearable devices, Chugai will create new health indicators and provide new value to patients.

-Chugai leverages wearable devices in multiple clinical development projects to collect and analyze objective and ongoing patient physiological data.
-It is hoped that analysis of previously unobtainable, real-time vital data will visualize the comprehensive outcome of drug treatments developed by us.
+Chugai leverages wearable devices in multiple clinical development projects to collect and analyze objective and continuous patient physiological data.
+We are working on early proof of concept in our drug development (e.g., digital endpoint, patient selection, and safety management, etc.) by analyzing previously unobtainable, real-time vital data.
 In addition, through the development of dBM, we aim to understand diseases more deeply and provide new values for the prevention of diseases, very early diagnosis, and improvement of Quality of Life (QOL) after treatment.

 Digital biomarkers (dBM) initiatives

 Establishment of an assessment method for pain in endometriosis

 - We use wearable devices and the AI platform co-developed with Biofourmis to validate the possibility of assessing pain objectively and continuously.